adetokunbo/challengehub.app/_posts/en/2020-05-15-starting-small-with-challenge-based-active-learning.md

 In addition, real-time monitoring of student progress makes lecture preparation more efficient and the class time genuinely useful to the students.
 The time not spent giving class-wide explanations can be spent walking round the classroom interacting with students as they discuss difficulties with challenges in their teams.

-After students have got used to the initial changes of the class format, it can be interesting to run a survey asking the students if they would prefer to go back to more lecture time or have more discussion / challenge time.
+After students have got used to the initial changes of the class format, it can be enlightening to run a survey asking the students if they would prefer to return to the lecture style or prefer the challenge-based active learning style.

 ### The final state